Hukkana/app-redirect-web/README.md

 grant execute on function public.update_redirect_by_id(text, text, text, text, text, text, text, boolean, text) to anon;
 grant execute on function public.delete_redirect_by_id(text) to anon;

+create policy "redirects are readable by everyone" on public.redirects for select to anon using (true);

 create policy "redirects are writable by everyone" on public.redirects for insert